Academic transcript

 An unofficial record of your studies, showing the course you are studying, all topics you have enrolled in, credit you have received, topic grades, the unit value of your enrolled topics and your grade point average (GPA).

-Classes for topics of a level of study above the first year of an undergraduate degree, including all postgraduate topics.
+Topics at a level of study above the first year of an undergraduate degree.

 Waitlist

-To change topics or not continue studying a topic, you must withdraw your enrolment in that topic.
-When you withdraw you will be automatically removed from all class registrations.
+To change topics or discontinue studying a topic, you must withdraw your enrolment in that topic.
+When you withdraw, you will be automatically removed from all class registrations.

 Work integrated learning

 Practical experience in a workplace setting, directly related to the course you're studying.
-WIL can be in the form of:
+Work Integrated Learning (WIL) can be in the form of:

 Workshop

 A facilitated group discussion or demonstration that usually has a specified outcome or goal.
-Smaller than a lecture, with more opportunities for collaboration and engagement, and larger than a tutorial.
-Typically, less than a total of five hours in duration.
+Workshops are smaller than a lecture, and larger than a tutorial.
+They typically run for less than five hours and offer more opportunities for collaboration and engagement.